ccapdev1920T2/x22g4/README.md

 # ccapdev
 DLSU CATVAS
 Hello!
-This web app requires internet to properly load functions.
+This web app requires an internet connection to properly load functions.